 But it's not just about keeping miners and geologists safer – drones are also more efficient.
 There's no need to charter a plane or a chopper, or send in a person to a potentially dangerous position when a drone can swoop in and out (or up, as the case may be), collect the information and leave in a matter of a few minutes.

-For example, Drones can be fitted with more advanced camera equipment that can provide sharp and accurate mapping footage of an entire site from the air, making surveying much cheaper and more efficient than using planes and helicopters.
+For example, drones can be fitted with more advanced camera equipment that can provide sharp and accurate mapping footage of an entire site from the air, making surveying much cheaper and more efficient than using planes and helicopters.

 Some drones are being designed to be able to transport payloads, which means they can be used to carry equipment, tools and samples from areas to other areas quickly.
 We foresee the time when a drone will be able to deliver samples from a site, leading to less time gathering data in field and more time interpreting it - that’s a game changer!

-From a management perspective, drones can also be used to accurately measure stock, assess compliance practises, monitor safety conditions and collect information from the landscape which can lead to improved safety, comfort, planning and productivity conditions.
+From a management perspective, drones can also be used to accurately measure stock, assess compliance practices, monitor safety conditions and collect information from the landscape which can lead to improved safety, comfort, planning and productivity conditions.

 And it's not just about being curious and using new technology "just because it's there".
 There is a real business case for the use of drone technology.
 Just ask BHP, which is reportedly seeing cost savings of around AU$5 million per year across their Queensland sites from drone technology!
 The possibilities are endless, and it’s exciting to consider what other potential applications drones will offer geologists in the next few years.